jordond/transformerKt/README.md

 ## Applying Effects

-Starting with version `1.1.0-alpha01`, the `Transformer` library changed the way you apply effects.
+Starting with Media3 `1.1.0-alpha01` the `Transformer` library changed the way you apply effects.
 Instead of applying the effects to the `Transformer.Builder` you now create a `EditedMediaItem` and apply the affects there.